axonivy-market/portal/Documentation/portal-guide/source/portal-components/process-chain/index.rst

 #.
 Display all currently executable steps, or display only helpful steps like
    begin, last, current, previous, and next steps.

 #.
-Change the shape of the process chain: circle, line or icons.
+Change the shape of the process chain: circle, line or icon.

 #.
 Change the orientation of the process chain: horizontal or vertical.